sergzdr/osticket-prereqs/README.md

 <p>
 3.)
 Enable Internet Information Services (IIS).

-  - First, access the Control Panel -> Uninstall a program -> Turn Windows features on or off -> Observe the list and enable IIS.
+  - First, access the Control Panel -> Uninstall a program -> Turn Windows features on or off -> Observe the list and enable IIS

 <p>
 </p>